CMSCompOps/wtc-console/README.md

 * `docker ps` - get the name from the list of running containers
 * `docker exec -i -t wtc-console_rabbitmq_1 /bin/bash` - connects to container bash

-The postgresql database can be accessed @localhost:5433

-* `psql -h localhost -p 5433 -U djangoreactredux djangoreactredux_dev`

 The mongo database can be accessed by connecting to docker instance with mongo client

 * `docker exec -i -t wtc-console_mongo_1 /bin/bash`